 Sometimes, people will say that "new ABA" is okay.
 "New ABA" is a type of ABA.
 It is like old ABA.
 It still tries to make autistic people "less autistic."

-It does this in different ways from old ABA.

-But new ABA is still bad.

-It still hurts us.
+It just does this in different ways from old ABA.
+But new ABA is still bad because it still hurts us.
 People might not be able to tell it hurts us.

-New ABA can hurt us in sneaky ways.

-It hurts us in ways that other people can't see easily.

-New ABA is still wrong.

-It is still like the old ABA.
+New ABA can hurt us in sneaky ways that other people can't see easily.
+New ABA is still wrong because it is still like the old ABA.
 ASAN doesn't like "new ABA."